junxit/us-congress-bills-119/bill.md

   - **(1)** *In general* Each permitted payment stablecoin issuer shall—
     - **(A)** maintain reserves backing the issuer’s outstanding payment stablecoins on an at least 1 to 1 basis, with reserves comprising—
       - **(i)** United States currency (including Federal reserve notes) or money standing to the credit of an account with a Federal reserve bank;
-      - **(ii)** funds held as demand deposits (or other deposits that may be withdrawn upon request at any time) at insured depository institutions (including foreign branches and agencies of insured depository institutions) or approved foreign depository institutions (as defined in paragraph (5)(v)) or share drafts (or other deposits that may be withdrawn upon request at any time) at insured credit unions, subject to limitations established by the Corporation and the National Credit Union Administration, respectively, to address safety and soundness risks of such insured depository institutions;
+      - **(ii)** funds held as demand deposits (or other deposits that may be withdrawn upon request at any time) at insured depository institutions (including foreign branches and agencies of insured depository institutions) or approved foreign depository institutions (as determined in paragraph (5)(A)(v)) or share drafts (or other deposits that may be withdrawn upon request at any time) at insured credit unions, subject to limitations established by the Corporation and the National Credit Union Administration, respectively, to address safety and soundness risks of such insured depository institutions;
       - **(iii)** Treasury bills, notes, or bonds—
         - **(I)** with a remaining maturity of 93 days or less; or
         - **(II)** issued with a maturity of 93 days or less;
       - **(iv)** repurchase agreements, wherein the permitted payment stablecoin issuer is acting as a seller of securities, or reverse repurchase agreements, wherein the permitted payment stablecoin issuer is acting as a purchaser of securities, with an overnight maturity and that are backed by Treasury bills with a maturity of 93 days or less that are—
         - **(I)** centrally cleared through a clearing agency registered with the Securities and Exchange Commission; or
         - **(II)** bilateral, settling either through delivery versus payment or through a tri-party control account, with a counterparty that the issuer has determined to be adequately credit worthy even in the event of severe market stress; or
-      - **(v)** securities issued by an investment company under section 8(a) of the Investment Company Act of 1940 that operates as a money market fund in compliance with Rule 2a–7 under the Investment Company Act of 1940 (or any successor rule) and that are invested solely in the underlying assets described in clauses (i) through (iv) and (vi);
+      - **(v)** securities issued by an investment company under section 8(a) of the Investment Company Act of 1940 (15 U.S.C.
+80a-8) that operates as a money market fund in compliance with Rule 2a-7 under the Investment Company Act of 1940 (or any successor rule) and that are invested solely in the underlying assets described in clauses (i) through (iv);
     - **(B)** publicly disclose the issuer’s redemption policy;
     - **(C)** establish procedures for timely redemption of the issuer’s outstanding payment stablecoins; and
     - **(D)** publish a report on the monthly composition of the issuer’s reserves on the website of the issuer, containing—
       - **(i)** the total number of outstanding payment stablecoins issued by the issuer; and
       - **(ii)** the amount and composition of the reserves described under subparagraph (A).
-  - **(2)** *Eligibility* The requirements to maintain reserves under paragraph (1)(A) may not be construed as expanding or contracting eligibility to qualify as a depository institution under section 19(b)(1)(A) of the Federal Reserve Act (12 U.S.C.
-461(b)(1)(A)).
+  - **(2)** *Eligibility* Nothing in this Act shall be construed as expanding or contracting legal eligibility to make deposits, or hold an account, at a Federal reserve bank.
-  - **(3)** *Prohibition on rehypothecation* Reserves described under paragraph (1)(A) may not be pledged, rehypothecated, or reused, except for the purpose of satisfying obligations associated with reserves described under paragraph (1)(A)(iv) if the permitted payment stablecoin issuer receives the prior approval of the primary Federal payment stablecoin regulator or the State payment stablecoin regulator.
+  - **(3)** *Prohibition on rehypothecation* Reserves described under paragraph (1)(A) may not be pledged, rehypothecated, or reused, except for the purpose of satisfying obligations associated with reserves described under paragraph (1)(A)(iv).
   - **(4)** *Monthly certification; examination of reports by registered public accounting firm*
     - **(A)** *In general* A permitted payment stablecoin issuer shall, each month, have the information disclosed in the previous month-end report required under paragraph (1)(D) examined by an independent registered public accounting firm.
     - **(B)** *Certification* Each month, the Chief Executive Officer and Chief Financial Officer of a permitted payment stablecoin issuer shall submit to, as applicable, the primary Federal payment stablecoin regulator or, in the case of a State qualified payment stablecoin issuer, the State payment stablecoin regulator, a certification that, based on such officers’ knowledge, the previous month-end report required under paragraph (1)(D)—